 Each assignment listed on the course syllabus or in a learning contract is due at the time specified by the course instructor.
 Any assignments turned in to the instructor after the due date and time are considered late.
 All assignments must be submitted through Blackboard Assignment Manager unless otherwise specified by the course instructor.
 Unless the student has made an advance request in writing to the course faculty and received approval for a late submission, or, in the event of an emergency, all late assignments will receive a reduction of 5 points for each day late.
 After 5 days past the due date, assignments will receive a grade of zero.

-3.22 SHU STUDENT ID POLICY
+3.21 SHU Student ID Policy

 SHU Student ID cards if requested are available.
-Please see the link below for additional information on how to obtain one or contact the Student Union Office directly at 203-371-7913.
+For additional information on how to obtain one, contact the Student Union Office directly at 203-371-7913.
 A nominal fee does apply for part-time students.